This practice-changing lab session is held in the off-season in Telluride, Colorado, from April 19-21, 2025.

-Lab Enrollment—Days 1 and 2: Limited to six didactic course alumni who passed all the exams and who are prepared to use the new assessment and orthotic modification skills in practice.
-With that consideration, labs will be filled on a first-come, first-served basis and feature supervised trials of ankle and foot assessment procedures with findings applied to modifications of an insole or orthosis undertaken to optimize foot alignment.
+Lab Enrollment: Limited to six didactic course alumni who have successfully completed the online course, Development and Conservative Management of Pediatric Equinus Deformity - Part 1, and who are prepared to use the new assessment, orthotic modification, and casting skills in practice.
+With that consideration, labs will be filled on a first-come, first-served basis.

 This course is truly amazing and so informative.
 Billi is simply brilliant!
 I learned so much and know I will be returning to my notes and possibly this course throughout my career.
 I wish I had taken this years ago and strongly recommend to everyone!